Drug Evaluation Committee 2013-60 Form of Contract between a National Clinical Research Supervisor and a CRO

 With regard to the clinical trial contract with the site, Article 13, Paragraph 1, Guidance 2 of the GCP states, "Upon agreement between the party requesting the clinical trial, the contract research organization, and the site, a two-party contract between the contract research organization and the site may be acceptable. tosareteimasu。 In other words, if CRO A, CRO B, and the implementing medical institution agree, a two-party contract between CRO B and the implementing medical institution is also possible.

-The opinion text has been partially revised in accordance with the issuance of the GCP Guidance (No. 0831-15 issued by the Pharmaceutical Affairs Agency on August 31, 2020).
+The opinion text has been partially revised in accordance with the issuance of the GCP Guidance (August 31, 2020, Pharmaceutical Affairs Council of Japan, No. 0831-15).